metamolecular/gamma/README.md

 ## Versions

 Gamma is not yet stable, but care is taken to limit breaking changes whenever possible.
-Patch version never introduce breaking changes.
+Patch versions never introduce breaking changes.

 # License

-gamma is distributed under the terms of the MIT License.
+Gamma is distributed under the terms of the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) and [COPYRIGHT](COPYRIGHT) for details.